-Since we live in an automated, it should come as no surprise that your creditworthiness comes down to a single number.
+Since we live in an automated world, it should come as no surprise that your ability to repay your mortgage loan boils down to a single number.

-This score is compiled by credit reporting agencies.
-They use the payment history of all of your loans: credit cards, mortgages, car loans and the like.
+This score is created by credit reporting agencies.
+They use the payment history of all of your loans: mortgages, car/motorcycle/boat loans, credit cards, and others.

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While these methods vary from one agency to another, all of the agencies use the following to build a score:
+While these methods vary, all of the agencies use the following to build a score:

 - Your Credit History - How long have you had credit?

-- Your Credit Card Balances - How many accounts do you carry?
-How much do you owe?
+- Your Credit Card Balances - How many accounts do you hold, and how much do you owe on them?

-- Credit Inquiries - How many times have lenders pulled your credit for the purpose of lending you money?
+- Inquiries on Your Credit - How many times have lenders pulled your credit report for the purpose of giving you a loan?

 Did you know?
-FICO scores affect more than your ability to get a loan.
-They also affect your interest rate.
+FICO scores are used for more than just determining whether or not you qualify for a mortgage.
 Lenders give lower interest rates to individuals with higher scores.

-How can you raise your FICO score?
-Despite what you hear from "credit repair" companies, the score is formulated from your lifetime credit history, so you can't turn it around right away.
-You should appeal for the credit agency to remove any incorrect data from your credit report; this is the only "quick fix" for credit troubles.
+How can you raise your credit score?
+Despite what you hear from "credit repair" companies, the score is calculated from your lifetime credit history, so you can't turn it around right away.
+You must remove any incorrect reporting on your credit report, which is the only "quick fix" for credit problems.

 Getting your FICO score

-You can get a federally-mandated free credit report once a year from all three credit reporting agencies at AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting it is quick and very inexpensive.
+You can get a free credit report every year from all three agencies by visiting AnnualCreditReport.com.
+While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

-Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to get the right mortgage for you.

 Curious about your credit score?
 Call us at 703.255-5810.